Please read our terms and conditions below. If you have any questions, please do not hesitate to contact us.

 Bath, BA1 2NN

 We keep our privacy notice under regular review.
-This privacy notice was last updated on 31 January 2017.
+This privacy notice was last updated on 03 September 2020 and will be reviewed again no later than May 2021.

 When you register with us, you are agreeing that you are over 18 years of age or are acting with parental consent.